SvOlli/sorbus/doc/cpu_detect.md

 as all CMOS variants share the same INC/DEC instructions.
 This is the detection the "Native Core" kernel uses for locking out the NMOS 6502.

-On the internet, I found a solution on how to detect the three major CPUs NMOS 6502, CMOS 65C02 and the 65816, a variant with 16 bit extensions.
+On the internet, I found a solution on how to detect the three major CPUs:
+NMOS 6502, CMOS 65C02 and the 65816, the variant with 16 bit extensions.
-This was most probably used to tell apart an Apple IIgs from an Apple IIc/IIe enhanced and the original Apple II/II+/IIe.
+This was most probably used to tell apart an Apple IIgs (using a 65816) from an Apple IIc/IIe enhanced (using a 65C02) and the original Apple II/II+/IIe (using an NMOS 6502).

 ```
 ;  65816       ; 65C02           ; 6502